 Heffernan highlights constructive conflict, which, evidently, is the most effective way to think.
 She notes that some of the biggest problems arise not from individuals, but from organizations.
 And these organizations are unable to think and grow, because the people within are too afraid of conflict.
-Heffernan draws on a statistic that highlights this issue: among US and European executives, 85% acknowledged having concerns at work which they were afraid to bring up.
+Heffernan draws on a statistic that highlights this issue: among US and European executives, 85% acknowledged have concerns at work which they are afraid to bring up.

 At My Private Professor, we embrace the chance to provide students with as many academic resources as possible.
 Hopefully these Ted Talks leave you with questions, curiosity, and inspiration—and maybe even spur you to come up with a Ted Talk idea of your own!